Smokey and the Bandit II: Critical response

 The film received almost completely negative reviews from critics who felt that it suffered badly in comparison to the original.
-On Rotten Tomatoes, it has an approval rating of 14% based on reviews from seven critics.
+On Rotten Tomatoes, it has an approval rating of 25% based on reviews from eight critics.
 Roger Ebert gave it a one out of four stars and stated that there was "[in 1980] no need for this movie.
 That's true of most sequels, but it's especially true of Smokey and the Bandit II, which is basically just the original movie done again, not as well ... how can I say it's lazy when it has 50 trucks doing stunts in it?
 Because it takes a lot less thought to fill up a movie with stunts than to create a comedy that's genuinely funny".

 Burt Reynolds later said that he did not enjoy working on the film at all, feeling that it was an unnecessary sequel put together by Universal purely for money-making reasons rather than to try making a good picture.